Meraklije: Meraklije today

-At the time of Yugoslavia the Meraklije always put especially high value on local patriotism.
-They do this especially today.
-Since promotion of the club to the Serbian Superliga, a further upswing is to predict.
-More and more young and new generations from Niš and Nišava District accepted Radnički Niš as their only club and became its supporters.
-The number of members rose and some subgroups were founded.
-Many of the local population have now the opinion that there is nothing more beautiful than the support of his club in their own town or region, so no matter where and no matter in which league the club plays.
-The Meraklije gather in the south stand of the stadium, from where they support Radnički Niš.
-The Meraklije created new props, flags, banners, shirts and scarfs and on many of their articles is written: "Nemoj da budeš stranac u svom gradu, oboji grad bojama svog kluba.
+During the era of Yugoslavia the Meraklije placed a high value on local patriotism.
+They continue to do so today.
+Following the club's promotion to the Serbian Superliga, support has grown, with increasing numbers of younger supporters from Niš and Nišava District accepting Radnički Niš as their only club.
+The number of members rose and subgroups were founded.

+The Meraklije gather in the south stand of the stadium.
+The group has produced props, flags, banners, shirts, and scarves, many bearing slogans such as : "Nemoj da budeš stranac u svom gradu, oboji grad bojama svog kluba.
 Budi i ti Meraklija", which roughly translates to "Don't be a stranger in your own city, colour the town with your club's colours.
 Be a Meraklija." or "Gradska deca uz gradski klub" which roughly means "Children of the City, for the club of their city".

-The goal of the Meraklije is to return to the old fame like in the beginning of the 1980s, to continue and encourage the local patriotism, to grow as a group and in their organisation and the creation of a fiery and sports atmosphere at Radnički's matches.
+The group states that its aims are to restore the club's prominence of the early 1980s, to encourage local patriotism, to grow in size and organisation, and to create a lively atmosphere at Radnički's matches.